In Part One of this tutorial, we cover the basics of how to use widgets in WordPress.

 - Add a Categories section.

-- Add a list of Pages.
+- Adding a list of your site’s main Pages.

-- Display useful Links on the sidebar navigation section.
+- Display important Links on the sidebar.

 - Add an RSS Feed section.